Perceval, the Story of the Grail: Synopsis

 The poem opens with Perceval of Wales (Perceval le Gallois), whose mother has raised him apart from civilization in the Welsh woods.
 While out riding one day, he encounters a group of knights and realizes he wants to be one.
 Despite his mother's objections, the boy heads to King Arthur's court, where a young girl predicts greatness for him.
-Sir Kay taunts him and slaps the girl, but Perceval amazes everyone by killing a knight who had been troubling King Arthur and taking his vermilion armor.
+Kay taunts him and slaps the girl, but Perceval amazes everyone by killing a knight who had been troubling King Arthur and taking his vermilion armor.
 He then sets out for adventure.
 He trains under the experienced Gornemant, then falls in love with and rescues Gornemant's niece Blancheflor.
 Perceval captures her assailants and sends them to King Arthur's court to proclaim Perceval's vow of revenge on Sir Kay.

 Perceval remembers that his mother fainted when he went off to become a knight, and goes to visit her.
 During his journey, he comes across the Fisher King fishing in a boat on a river, who invites him to stay at his castle.
 While there, Perceval witnesses a strange procession in which young men and women carry magnificent objects from one chamber to another.
 First comes a young man carrying a bleeding lance, then two boys carrying candelabra.
 Then a beautiful young girl emerges bearing an elaborately decorated graal.
 Finally another maiden carried a silver platter.
 They passed before him at each course of the meal.
 Perceval, who had been trained by his guardian Gornemant not to talk too much, remains silent through all of this.
 He wakes up the next morning alone and resumes his journey home.
 He encounters a girl in mourning, who admonishes him for not asking about the grail, as that would have healed the wounded king.
 He also learns that his mother has died.